fleek-platform/website/src/content/guides/guide-ens-domains-ipfs-ethereum-name-service/index.md

 ![](./ens9.jpg)

-You can sign up for [Fleek’s free Basic](https://docs.fleek.co/hosting/site-deployment/) plan to get your first ENS+IPFS website up for this test.
+You can sign up for [Fleek’s free Basic](https://fleek.xyz/) plan to get your first ENS+IPFS website up for this test.
 Before you begin, you will need to have your test site on a Github repository.
-You can use many popular frameworks, like Gatsby, Wordpress, NextJS, React, Hugo, Angular, etc. We have specific guides for [each of these](https://docs.fleek.co/tutorials/hosting/) frameworks to help prepare your site.
+You can use many popular frameworks, like Gatsby, Wordpress, NextJS, React, Hugo, Angular, etc. We have specific guides for [each of these](https://fleek.xyz/docs/platform/)frameworks to help prepare your site.

 With the Github repository ready, deploying and hosting your site on IPFS takes just three steps: connect your repository, add your build settings, and deploy.

-Fleek can auto detect the required build parameters from the inputted framework, but you can find advanced settings / configurations and a detailed explanation of these [on this guide](https://docs.fleek.co/hosting/site-deployment/#creating-a-deployment).
+Fleek can auto detect the required build parameters from the inputted framework, but you can find advanced settings / configurations and a detailed explanation of these [in this guide](https://fleek.xyz/docs/platform/deployments/).

 ### **2. Add an ENS Domain to Your IPFS Site.**